Carl Reiner: Death

-On June 29, 2020, Reiner died from natural causes at his home in Beverly Hills, California, at the age of 98.
-According to his nephew George Shapiro, Reiner had been in good spirits all day, and had spent the evening watching television with Mel Brooks; afterward, at around 10:00 pm, he became unsteady and fell while walking with the assistance of his housekeeper.
+On June 29, 2020, Reiner died at his home in Beverly Hills, California, at the age of 98.
+According to his nephew George Shapiro, Reiner had been in good spirits all day, and had spent the evening watching television with Mel Brooks; afterward, at around 10 p.m., he became unsteady and fell while walking with the assistance of his housekeeper.
 He lost consciousness within a few minutes and died shortly thereafter.
+According to Brooks, Reiner collapsed in his bathroom from a heart attack.

 Upon news of his death, fellow comedians and other figures in the entertainment industry gave tributes and remembrance, including Brooks, Alan Alda, Steve Martin, Jerry Seinfeld, Jason Alexander, Dick Van Dyke, Carol Burnett, George Clooney, Bette Midler, Bernadette Peters, and Sarah Silverman.
-Cheryl Hines and Orlando Jones, two of Reiner's co-stars in Father of the Pride, expressed their condolences on Twitter, Hines stating that he was "not only an amazing comedic gift, but was also an extraordinary human being".
+Cheryl Hines and Orlando Jones, two of Reiner's co-stars in Father of the Pride, expressed their condolences on Twitter.
+Hines wrote that he was "not only an amazing comedic gift, but was also an extraordinary human being".
 Jones mentioned his time with Reiner during their work on Father of the Pride and expressed his gratitude for his kindness and lessons.